sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202009.0/data-importers-overview-and-implementation.md

   where:

 * `data_entity` represents the name of your data importer.
-* `source` describes the path to your .csv file with data to import.
-If the source is not specified, then .csv file defined in the module’s `Config` will be used.
+* `source` describes the path to your CSV file with data to import.
+If the source is not specified, then CSV file defined in the module’s `Config` will be used.

 Then you can run the `./vendor/bin/console data:import --config=path/to/config.yml` command to import all the data from the config.yml file.
 See[ Importing Data](/docs/scos/dev/data-import/{{page.version}}/importing-data-with-a-configuration-file.html) for more details about this and other import commands you can use.